-Now is your chance to have a say on the future of public transport in Otago.
-Your feedback on the draft plan will help ensure it reflects community needs and supports a well-connected, vibrant, and resilient region.
+Now is your chance to have a say on public transport in Otago.
+Your feedback on the draft plan will help ensure it reflects community needs and supports a wellconnected, vibrant, and resilient region.

 Overview

 The Otago Regional Public Transport Plan (RPTP) 2025-2035 is a statutory document that guides Otago Regional Council's (ORC) design and delivery of public transport services, information, and infrastructure.